 We are extraordinarily proud and humbled to be an International Mentor Court in community justice.
-Our commitment to this title is to be a transparent and generous mentor, and humble pupil in return.
+Our commitment to this title is to be a transparent and generous mentor, and a humble pupil in return.

 This anniversary is also for the international community justice movement.

-As a community justice centre, the NJC contributes to increasing the safety and wellbeing of Yarra by working with a plethora of community groups, and local services.
+As a community justice centre, the NJC contributes to increasing the safety and wellbeing of Yarra by working with a plethora of community groups and local services.